ga-wdi-boston/wdi_3_rails_hw_bookmarks/README.md

 * Start your server
 * Navigate to http://localhost:3000

-This version of Bookmarkr&trade allows for:
+This version of Bookmarkr allows for:

 * creating, editing and deleting bookmarks
 * creating, editing, and deleting comments on bookmarks